grandeurdev/arduino-sdk/README.md

 ### Updating Device TCP Buffer

-Device does not automatically pushes messages to the network or pulls new messages from the network.
+The device does not automatically push messages to the network or pulls new messages from the network.
 You have to constantly do polling for that.

 ### Event Listening